Dutch Apple Pie

 - Homemade Blueberry Pie

-This heavenly Dutch apple pie is made with layers upon layers of tender apple slices and finished with a thick blanket of crunchy-buttery crumb topping.
+This heavenly Dutch apple pie (aka apple crumble pie) is made with layers upon layers of tender apple slices and finished with a thick blanket of crunchy-buttery crumb topping.

 - 1 single store-bought or homemade pie crust